With the cost of living going up in Canada, retirees need all the money they can get.

-You can defer your OAS when you turn 65, for up to five years.
-By delaying, this will have two positive effects:
+You can defer your OAS when you turn 65 for up to five years.
+Delaying your OAS will have two positive effects:

-2) By deferring your OAS, you also have the added benefit of increasing the ceiling that you can earn before not receiving any OAS.
+- By deferring your OAS, you also have the added benefit of increasing the ceiling you can earn before not receiving any OAS.
 If you defer, you can earn more than the maximum and still receive some OAS.
-Since your OAS benefit will be higher it will take more income to claw it back.
+Since your OAS benefit will be higher, it will take more income to claw it back.

 If your income is high from age 65 to 70, consider this strategy.

 3. Split your pension income with your spouse